KostadinDev/deep-gestures/README.md

 # Gesture Recognition Pipeline

 Complete pipeline to create an application that can recognize custom gestures made on an Arduino Nano BLE Sense.

+The gestures are detected with deep learning using accelerometer data.

-The pipeline includes data collection on an Arduino, data processing, neural network training, model conversion, model deployment on Arduino, and sending the gesure prediction to a server.
+The pipeline includes data collection on an Arduino, data processing, neural network training, model conversion, model deployment on Arduino.
+Additionally, there is a section on how to send the predicted gestures to a server via bluetooth.

 ## Collect Data